satori-com/satori-video-sdk-cpp/docs/reference.md

 returns `void`

-Publishes a message to one of the channels that the framework automatically provides for your bot (See [SDK channel names](#sdk-channel-names)).
+Publishes a message to one of the channels the SDK automatically provides for your bot (See [SDK channel names](#sdk-channel-names)).

 Use the `id` parameter to annotate the message with a frame id or range of ids.
 If `frame.id1==frame.id2`, the message is for a single frame.
 If `frame.id1 < frame.id2`, the message is for a range of frames.
 Note that `frame.id1 > frame.id2` is invalid.
-If you omit the `id` parameter, the default is `frame_id{0, 0}`, which the framework assumes is the current frame.
+If you omit the `id` parameter, the default is `frame_id{0, 0}`, which the SDK assumes is the current frame.

 #### bot_register()
 `bot_register(const bot_descriptor &bot)`